Healthy Homes Assessment Clouston Park

 What We Do

-As building inspectors we handle all issues of professional house inspections.
-We are there to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we take on all aspects associated with professional home examinations.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We take your investment seriously, and undertake comprehensive checks to ensure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing your own home.
+We take your investment seriously and conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning a home.

-We specialise in a variety of services to make sure that you are fully updated on the condition of any property that you might be considering buying or selling as well as additional solutions.
+We specialise in a variety of services to ensure that you are fully informed about the condition of any property you might be looking to purchase or sell in addition to other services.

-Our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any issues that could be identified.
-Because of our comprehensive report, it is easy to understand why we have so many customers who recommend our service to family members and friends.
+With our systematic method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into your Report, you are able to actually see any issues that could be discovered.
+Through our detailed reporting it’s no wonder that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports